Arena Manawatu: Arena 2

-Redeveloped in 2004, Arena 2 is a multipurpose indoor sporting facility, capable of holding exhibitions, conventions and entertainment events.
+Redeveloped in 2004, Arena 2 is a multipurpose indoor sporting facility, capable of holding exhibitions, conventions, and entertainment events.
 It has been the host of the Central Pulse home matches in Palmerston North and International netball fixtures between New Zealand and Australia; international motor shows; conferences and houses the home court to the Manawatu Jets who play in the New Zealand National Basketball League.
-The arena has also played host to international basketball, hosting the New Zealand Tall Blacks on occasions including the FIBA Oceania Championship.
+The arena has also played host to international basketball, hosting the New Zealand Tall Blacks on occasions, including the FIBA Oceania Championship.
 For sponsorship reasons, the arena is known as the Fly Palmy Arena.

 Arenas 3, 5, and 6

-Arena 3 has a floor area of 2100 sq m and is an indoor sports centre.
+Arena 3 has a floor area of 2100 square metres and is an indoor sports centre.
 It has a capacity of 2,000 persons.

 Arena 5 includes Bell Hall, Barber Hall, Waldegrave Lounge and gym.

-Arena 6 has the Outdoor.
-No. 2, 3 & 4 sports grounds.
+Arena 6 has the Outdoor No. 2, 3 & 4 sports grounds.